openwdl/wdl/README.md

 Users are strongly encouraged to use the current version of the specification unless absolutely necessary.

 * This branch contains `draft-3` of the specification ([link](https://github.com/openwdl/wdl/blob/wdl-draft-3/SPEC.md)).
 Draft specifications correspond to the initial development of WDL; they are incomplete and contain known irregularities.
-* The current version of the specification is version `1.3` ([link](https://github.com/openwdl/wdl/blob/wdl-1.3/SPEC.md)).
+* For the current specification, see the repository's [default branch][github-main].
 Users should use the current version unless they specifically need compatibility with `draft-3`.

 If desired, previous versions of the spec can be found on the [GitHub branches page][github-branches].